stevensommer/SmokeScreen/README.md

 NOTE: `$cloudsubdir` MUST be set to a value.
 Setting it to an empty string so that media is placed at the very top level of your cloud storage is unsupported, and could have odd side-effects.
 Some of the provided scripts assume that this variable has a value, and as such may not work properly if omitted.

 # Required rclone Remotes

-## Without Encryption ##
 Create a remote in rclone that points at the TOP LEVEL of your cloud storage provider (Do not enter a subfolder).
-Now create another remote of type 'cache' that points at the first remote created.
+Then create another remote of type 'cache' that points at the first remote created.
 Set the configuration option `$primaryremote` to the `cache` remote you created in rclone, and set the configuration option `$cloudsubdir` to a descriptive name. `$cloudsubdir` will be created at the top level of your cloud storage automatically when `update.cloud` is run the first time, and media will appear in subfolders beneath it.
 When this remote is mounted, you will see a subfolder named `$cloudsubdir` at `$clouddir`.

 # Cloud Storage Setup
 There is a checking script included that looks for a specific file on cloud storage.
 Set in the configuration as `$checkfilename`, when Cloud Storage is mounted you should see this file at `$mediadir/$checkfilename`.
 Use rclone to upload a file of this name to your cloud storage `$cloudsubdir` folder.
 Example: